boert/Z1013-mist/README.md

 ## Known problems

-- sometimes the keyboard hang, no idee why,
+- sometimes the keyboard hang, maybe a internal state machine is stuck,

-  solution: reset core
+  solution: type some spaces, reset core, type slowly

-- somtime keyboard start in hexadecimal mode, result in wired inputs,
+- somtimes keyboard start in hexadecimal mode, result in wired inputs,

   solution: switch to alphanumeric mode with *A*